u1i/yoisho/chef-cookbook/README.md

 > knife node show $nodename

+### 4 - Open the landing page

+`http://ip-address` should now give you a landing page with links to all the endpoints, including examples and Swagger definitions and WSDL's of the SOAP services.

 ## Tested on the following operating systems:

 * Ubuntu Server 16.04 LTS (AWS AMI ami-51a7aa2d)